Welcome to today's edition of the Rush 24-7 podcast.

 The conservative radio host told ABC News it was a brilliant stroke for political reasons.

-MSNBC is so excited about my supposed support for Obama that they they now want to put him on Mount Rushmore.
+MSNBC is so excited about my supposed support for Obama that they now want to put him on Mount Rushmore.

-I think he's looking already towards being the fifth face on Mount Rushmore, and that you want the story to be written of a smooth launch of the administration where he was able to have some of the biggest names in our country fill key spots, and that the storyline is just much better with Hillary Clinton as Secretary of State than with anyone else.
+I think he's looking already towards being the fifth face on Mount Rushmore, and that you want the story to be written of a smooth launch of the administration where he was able to have some of the biggest names in our country fill key spots and that the storyline is just much better with Hillary Clinton as Secretary of State than with anyone else.

-And Bob, uh, what about uh Hillary Clinton's perspective?
+And Bob, what about Hillary Clinton's perspective?

 Such strong praise from Rush Limbaugh for this move.

-I don't know what Russia's thinking about.
+I don't know what Rush is thinking about.

-I actually know him personally, so I know he's got a strategy behind what he has said to uh Barbara Walters.
+I actually know him personally, so I know he's got a strategy behind what he has said to Barbara Walters.

-Maybe Russia's right.
+Maybe Rush is right.

-If she were to start running for president while she is Secretary of State, should she be confirmed, it would be disastrous, and I think that she would not win, and it would be look very bad for her legacy.
+If she were to start running for president while she is Secretary of State, should she be confirmed, it would be disastrous, and I think that she would not win, and it would look very bad for her legacy.

-So even the people who understand that I was praising Obama's political acumen here with this brilliant appointment, are still associating me with everybody else who's saying Obama's brilliant period.
+So even the people who understand that I was praising Obama's political acumen here with this brilliant appointment are still associating me with everybody else who's saying Obama's brilliant period.

 See, this is how easy it is.